ligato/docs/docs/plugins/vpp-plugins.md

 By default, GoVPP connects to VPP using the `socket client`.
 This option can be changed using the environment variable of `GOVPPMUX_NOSOCK`, with a fallback to `shared memory`.
 In the shared memory case, the plugin connects to the VPP instance that uses the default shared memory segment prefix.

 The default behaviour assumes that there is only a single VPP running in an environment together with the VPP agent.
 In the case where VPP runs with a customized SHM prefix, or there are several VPP instances running side-by-side, GoVPP must know the SHM prefix in order to connect to the desired VPP instance.
-The prefix must be included in the GoVPPMux conf file, [govpp.conf][govppmux-conf-file], with the key `shm-prefix`, and the value matching the VPP shared memory prefix name.
+The prefix must be included in the [GoVPPMux conf file][govppmux-conf-file], with the key `shm-prefix`, and the value matching the VPP shared memory prefix name.

 ### Multiplexing